aryehjc/GlycanApplication2022_Version3/README.md

 Version 2 of Glycan App with Dynamic Images and Graphics
 <br>
 </br>
 File upload of Glycan removed, glycan can be submitted on ID to display image.
-CSV upload added and fragmentation being developed
+CSV/Excel upload and fragmentation being currently developed as of Oct 7 2022.

 14/9 - Updated index, new, update, glycan class, also table changed databaseid from float to varchar(255) and then string in class
 <br>